eellams/BogoProcessor/Readme.md

 A silly simulation of a processor, where there is only one compulaory operation, that loads the contents of a source register into the destination register.

+This is very much still just a concept.
+Maybe I'll get round to actually finishing this some day.

 Every instruction is therefore composed of two equal width values, the source and address.
 Each operation takes one clock cycle.

 | Upper half  | Lower half |